slaxor505/VAICOM-F10-menu-extractor/README.md

 # VAICOM F10 Menu Extractor Project

 ## How to use:
-- Drop exe file into VIACOM Export folder
+- Drop exe file into VAICOM Export folder
-- Export keywords files as per usual from VIACOM UI.
+- Export keywords files as per usual from VAICOM UI.
 "EXPORT" button.\
 - Run the exe file - it will copy required keywords string for Voice Attack profile update.
 - Update Voice Attack profile with the copied string as per usual.